mikael-johnsson/jokes-all-day/README.md

 - As a user, I can report a joke, so that I can let admin know that I find the joke offensive

 #### Epic: Site owner administration
-- As an admin, I can handle users accounts, so that I can maintain a high quality site
 - As an admin, I can handle reports, so that I can keep track of which reports have been dealt with
 - As an admin, I can delete a joke, so that I can maintain a high quality site